Complete Guide To a Thailand Honeymoon | Destinations & Itinerary

 Suggested Nights In Chiang Mai: 2 to 3 nights

 Things to do in Chiang Mai: Head up the mountain to Doi Suthep for the best views of Chiang Mai.
 Time your visit to celebrate the Thai New Year festival Songkran, which is basically one large squirt gun festival around April 13-15 of every year.
 Get a 150 baht Thai massage or foot massage.
+Get a Sak Yant tattoo by a monk a souvenir that will last a lifetime.
 Shop at the Saturday night market or Sunday night market, or the famous Chiang Mai Ladyboy Cabaret.
 Don’t leave town without trying the local dish Khao Soi.

 Ayutthaya was once the capital of the Kingdom of Siam and the largest city in the world back in 1700’s.
 At that time the population was estimated at 1 million people, but it’s nothing like that anymore.
 Ayutthaya was almost burnt down to the ground back in 1767 when the Burmese invaded.
 Today there are some remains that give light on what the city use to be.
 The old city is now a UNESCO World Heritage Site and popular day trip from Bangkok.
 Click here for Ayutthaya bus schedule and tickets.